Skip to main content

 Common misconceptions about GDPR and contact forms

 Reality: GDPR provides six lawful bases for processing data, not just consent.
-For contact forms, contractual necessity or legitimate interest often apply.
+For contact forms, the clear affirmative action of submitting the form (combined with proper information) provides valid consent.

 Misconception 2: “Pre-checked boxes are okay if mentioned in the privacy policy”